apinnick/scripts/README.md

 ## Finding long procedures

-- The [finding-long-procedures script](finding-long-procedures.sh) checks files in a specific directory for procedures that contain more than 10 steps (`10` is the default; you can change this value).
+- The [find-long-procedures script](find-long-procedures.sh) checks files in a specific directory for procedures that contain more than 10 steps (`10` is the default; you can change this value).
 The script outputs the directory name, file name, number of steps, and number of substeps to a CSV file.

 ## Title case conversion script